 BEST FOR THE GYM

-Since wool is a great, natural moisture-wicking fabric, incorporating the material into a gym trainer is a no-brainer option.
+Since wool is a great, natural moisture-wicking fabric, incorporating the material into a gym trainer is a no-brainer.
 The Hoka Hupana has enough sturdiness built in to support any lifting endeavors you may undertake while regulating your foot temperature.
 The sock-like feel will also continue to be comfortable and supportive once you step outside the gym, providing that same great fit throughout the entire day.
 Plus, Hoka’s shoes are already well known for a sophisticated level of support and comfort, so it’s like adding a scoop of ice cream to a slice of pie — you’ve got two great things that only get better together.

 5. Cole Haan Grandpro Tennis Wool Sneaker